marschall/threeten-jpa/README.md

 JDBC 4.2
 --------

-If your driver supports JDBC 4.2 we strongly [recommend](https://github.com/marschall/threeten-jpa/wiki/JDBC-4.2) using the UserTypes from the `threeten-jpa-jdbc42-hibernate` subproject instead of the ones from the `threeten-jpa` subproject.
+If your driver supports JDBC 4.2 and you use Hibernate we strongly [recommend](https://github.com/marschall/threeten-jpa/wiki/JDBC-4.2) using the UserTypes from the `threeten-jpa-jdbc42-hibernate` subproject instead of the ones from the `threeten-jpa` subproject.

 Hibernate 5
 -----------